 Learnerships are work-study opportunities that are offered in many different faculties.
 It is a learning programme that puts emphasis on practical work experience and combines it the theoretical learning.

-The question, however, is whether or not you can get a learnership without have matric.
+The question, however, is whether or not you can get a learnership without matric.

 The pro of having a learnership is that in most cases while being taught the necessary skills required for the field, you also receive a small stipend for the practical work you are doing.
-This is however, not a guarentee.
+This is however not a guarantee.

-In most cases leanerships take place over a 18 month period.
+In most cases, learnerships take place over an 18 month period.

-Leanerships are managed by the Sector Education and Training Authorities (SETA's), introduced by the government to help skill leaners and get them ready for the workplace.
+Learnerships are managed by the Sector Education and Training Authorities (SETAs), introduced by the government to help skill learners and get them ready for the workplace.

 They assist the country in decreasing the level of population unemployment, which is why all companies should consider implementing learnership programmes.